eyvonec/TechNova_Trend_and_Strategy_Analysis/README.md

 5. Optimize Email & Social Media – Email (10.69% conversion) needs better automation.
 Social media (68.92% conversion) needs urgency-driven promotions.
 6. Speed Up First Purchases – Shorten 47+ day lag for affiliate & social media buyers with discounts and flash sales.

+##### NOTE
+- For every column, less than 3% is null.
+Thus, the impact is negligible.
+- Please find the SQL queries for more details